hallez/abcdcon_pub/README.md

 5. Smooth the resultant `wcon` images using a 3mm kernal.
 (I set this up manually in the SPM GUI.)
 6. Run second-level (group) analyses using `second_level_job.m`

-## MRI: Multivariate analyses (**need to add scripts to repo**)
+## MRI: Multivariate analyses
 Assumes you have already preprocessed, run QA (to generate spike regressors), and have traced ROIs.
 1. Generate single-trial regressors using `RSA_generate_single_trial_regressors.m`
 2. Estimate the single trial betas using `RSA_single_trial_models_batch.m`
 3. Identify outlier beta timepoints using `RSA_beta_timeseries_graphs.m` to visually identify the group threshold and then `RSA_beta_timeseries_id_outliers.m` to mark excluded betas on a subject-by-subject basis
 3. Gather the ROIs of interest ensuring that have them split so can look at body separate from head and tail.
 This involves extracting the ROIs of interest from the ASHS tracing files (`RSA_extractROIs.m`), combining subfields (`RSA_combine_rois.py`), and splitting along the long axis (`RSA_split_anterior_posterior.m`).
    * In order to split into head/body/tail, you must manually identify transitions.
 The slice numbers that define the subject-unique transitions are written out into files; the splitting scripts will assume the transitions file is in the <RAW_BEHAVIORAL> directory for each subject and are called `s*_hc_transitions.yml`.
 Use the `hc_transitions.yml.example` file for consistent formatting.
 4. Reslice the ROIs into EPI space (if using ASHS, these will be in T2 space) using `RSA_reslice_t2_and_ROIs_batch.m`
 5. Binarize the ROIs so they can be used as masks using `RSA_binarize_ROIs_batch.m`
 6. Generate trial labels
    * This is a convoluted system that should be re-implemented differently if these analysis scripts were re-generated from scratch.
 However, what I did was first extract trial IDs from the single trial betas using `RSA_trial_ids_from_betas.m` and then use `decode_single_trial_labels.R` to mark trials that needed to be excluded (e.g., outlier betas).
 6. Extract beta values for trials of interest using `RSA_btwn_runs_exclude_outlier_trials.m`
 8. Calculate the pattern similarity values of interest using `pattern_similarity_no_outlier_trials_load_data_btwn_runs.R`
 9. Analyze using mixed models with `mixed_models.R`